Pikafrenzy/interface-exercise/README.md

 #### Instance attributes

-Sentence should have a single instance field of type `ArrayList<Word>` which will store the Words of a sentence.
-This relationship between the `Sentence` and `Word` classes is called composition, because a `Sentence` is composed of Words. _Note that there is NOT an inheritance relationship between `Sentence` and `Word`_.
+Sentence should have a single instance field of type `ArrayList<Word>` which will store the words of a sentence.
+This relationship between the `Sentence` and `Word` classes is called composition, because a `Sentence` is composed of `Word`objects.

+Note: _there is NOT an inheritance relationship between `Sentence` and `Word`_.

 #### Instance methods